Mr Julien O’Connell AO

 Julien was appointed as a Director to the Mercy Health Board and the Board’s Finance, Audit and Risk Committee in 2005.
-He was subsequently appointed Chairman of Mercy Health in 2008.
-Julien served as Chairman of Mercy Health for 10 years.
+He was subsequently appointed Chairman of Mercy Health in 2008 and served in the role for 10 years.
 He has a diverse and varied background in accounting, insurance, risk management and marketing, and holds a number of qualifications in those disciplines.
-He is currently Pro-Chancellor at the Australian Catholic University and a Fellow of the Australian Institute of Company Directors.
-He also holds positions as director or chairman of a number of boards including the Catholic Archdiocese of Melbourne Finance Council and he is a Member of the State Government Council of Board Chairs.
+He is currently Pro-Chancellor at the Australian Catholic University and Chairman of their PM Glynn Institute (think-tank research unit) as well as a Fellow of the Australian Institute of Company Directors.
+He also holds positions as either Chairman/Director of a number of boards including the Catholic Archdiocese of Melbourne Finance Council, Director Catholic Health Australia, Chairman of Villa Maria Catholic Homes and is Honorary Trade Attaché of Enterprise Ireland.
 Julien was appointed a Director of Mercy Health Foundation in 2008 and was subsequently appointed Executive Chairman of the Foundation in 2018.

 Mr Stephen Elder